 What is Drag?

-Drag is a force that pulls back on something trying to move.
+Drag is a force that pulls back on something trying to move in PhD Topics.
 Drag provides resistance, making it hard to move.
 For example, it is more difficult to walk or run through water than through air.
 Furthermore, water causes more drag than air.
 The shape of an object also affects the amount of drag.
 Round surfaces usually have less drag than flat ones.
 Narrow surfaces usually have less drag than wide ones.
 The more air that hits a surface, the more the drag the air produces.

 What is Thrust?

-In PhD Research Topic, the thrust is the force that is the opposite of drag.
+In PhD Research Topic, Research Principles the thrust is the force that is the opposite of drag.
 It is the push that moves something forward.
 For an aircraft to keep moving forward, it must have more thrust than drag.
 A small airplane might get its thrust from a propeller.
 A larger airplane might get its thrust from jet engines.
 A glider does not have thrust.
 It can only fly until the drag causes it to slow down and land.

 NASA Study Concentrates More on Aerodynamics?